 15. Etekcity Lasergrip 1022 Laser Infrared Thermometer

-The 1022 model is slightly different from the 749 model in the impassivity, the dimension, some functions, and the higher price.
-The impassivity can be changed, which is different from the 0.95 fixed impassivity of the 794 models.
+The 1022 model differs slightly from the 749 model in the impassivity, dimension, functions, and the higher price.
+The impassivity can be changed, which differs from the 0.95 fixed impassivity of the 794 models.
 It is not a dual laser model.

-The larger LCD screen is back-light and auto-turns off.
+The larger LCD screen is backlit and auto-turns off.
 However, I prefer turning the device off myself.
-When it runs out of battery, there will be a low battery indication on the screen.
+When it runs out of battery, the screen will have a low battery indication.
 The battery lasts 9 hours.

 Product Specification